 When learning a musical instrument and music theory, a key concept to learn about is pitch and the distances between notes.

-In this post we’re going to cover the building blocks of pitch: semitones and tones.
-But first, we need to cover what are intervals.
+In this post, we’re going to cover the building blocks of pitch: semitones and tones.
+But first, we need to cover what intervals are.

 We work out large or small intervals by how many semitones or tones the notes are apart.